deluxebrain/ansible-role-python/README.md

 ### `pyenv`

-`pyenv` allows you to use multiple Python versions on the machine whilst maintaining the consistency of system Python.
+`pyenv` allows you to use multiple Python versions on your machine whilst maintaining the consistency of the system Python.

 Its use for using a specific Python version >= 3.3 is demonstrated in the following example: